 If you need to change the location of location-specific task, then you need to open the task for editing.
 Location will be changed in all the games where this task is present.

-In case you delete location from a task that was location specific and was added in games the task in games will preserve their locations but are now considered not location specific (i.e. location is set by the game).
+In case you delete location from a task that was location specific and was added into games the task in games will preserve their locations but are now considered not location specific (i.e. Location is set by the game).

 In case you make general task location specific then all locations in different games will be overwritten there where this task was used.

 Radius is an area where task actually activates, it is a circle around pin location.
 Default radius is 10 meters, in most cases this should be alright.
 If you make the radius smaller, the task becomes harder to activate because of GPS inaccuracy, but it opens closer to the wanted location.
 Bigger radius is easier to activate, but it opens in a less controllable way.

 A task that has radius of 3 meters or less are very hard to open in the real world.
 0 meter radius is reserved at the moment for specific cases – tasks with 0 m radius open only with QR-codes or with beacons.
 Usually the radius should not be less than 10 meters.

 It is possible to change radius, colour, default radius, colour is grey (asphalt).